Skip to content

 InstallDotNet=false

-Important: If .NET 10 is not installed, WireSock Secure Connect will not run.
+Important: If .NET 10 is not installed and InstallDotNet=false is used, WireSock Secure Connect will not run.

 Supported syntax: